 • Total Direct Stafford Loan Limits: $31,000 max, $23,000 subsidized

 The loan limit amounts vary based on a student’s year in school.
 Additionally, loan limits differ for dependent and independent students.
 Independent students are generally considered to be financially independent by meeting certain eligibility requirements.
 Graduate or professional students can take out a maximum of $20,500 annually, but only in unsubsidized loans.

 Additionally, you can’t receive Direct Subsidized Loans for more than 150% of the published length of your degree program.
 For instance, if you are in a four-year bachelor’s degree program, the maximum amount of time you can receive Direct Subsidized Loans is six years.

 Applying for a Direct Stafford Loan

 In order to qualify for Direct Loans, students must be a US citizen, permanent resident, or eligible non-citizen; enrolled at least part-time in an accredited college; and not in default on any other education loan.

-Students can apply for all federal financial aid online via the FAFSA® website.
+Students can apply for all federal financial aid online via the FAFSA ® website.
 According to the Department of Education, almost every FAFSA applicant is eligible for some kind of student aid package that may include federal student loans.
-Unlike most private loans, you don’t need a credit check or a cosigner for federal student loans.
+Unlike most private student loans, however, you don’t need a credit check or a cosigner for most federal student loans.

-Your individual school will typically apply your loans to pay for tuition, fees, room and board, and other school charges.
+Your individual school will typically apply your student loans to pay for tuition, fees, room and board, and other school charges.
 (They factor in any federal grants and work-study you may be awarded as well.)
 If any additional funds remain, they will be returned to you, which is why it’s important to carefully consider the amount of loan funding you need.

-While a loan refund may be nice in the moment, you still have to pay interest eventually on that leftover money—though some students might find the funds useful for other school items like books.
+While a loan refund may be nice in the moment, you still have to pay interest eventually on that leftover money—though some students might find the funds useful for other school-related items like books.
 (All Direct Stafford Loan funds must be used for education expenses.)